Magic in Conliah

 Wretch

 Wretches are individuals directly touched by Cthonia, without having a deliberate pact with a specific Archon.
 As a result, Wretches have lingering Cthonic energy coursing through their bodies which they can use to cast powerful spells.
+Casting spells as a Wretch is forbidden in Conliah, but it is considered a legitimate form of magic in Lodumpis.

 - Always: Curse, Elemental Damage, Mental Influence